jbklopfenstein/ansible-servicenow/README.md

-# Introduction to aws-csr-ansible project
+# Intro to aws-csr-ansible project
 * * *
 Welcome to aws-csr-ansible project.
 The aim of this project is to help you with a sample project repository that outlines the setup needed, to setup your own custom projects with custom deployment types and integrate it with Heighliner.